FUTURIST CAMP HAPPENS ONCE A YEAR.

 What do you need more foresight about?
 You'll build a foresight project plan around it.
 If appropriate, you'll learn the fundamentals to facilitate a long-range, multi-stakeholder foresight project like the kind we do for our clients.

 Foresight helps you craft an ambitious, long-range strategy.
 But how do you get there?
 Strategic Doing is a lightweight, durable process that helps you and your stakeholders identify do'able projects that don't require money or permission, and help you make progress towards your vision.
 Our clients love it!
-So this year, guest faculty Yasemin Arikan will teach Campers how to use strategic doing, too.
+Futurist Yasemin Arikan will teach Campers how to use strategic doing, too.

 Small print: Yes, it's camp.
 You sleep in a bunk house.
 You use camp showers and toilets.
 There will be bugs.
 And frogs.
 And possibly a raccoon.
 You also have access to canoes, a private beach, archery, fresh air, and acres of trees.
 You eat at picnic tables and sit around bonfires.
 You have a chef who feeds you delicious, seasonal food plus staff and volunteers who will shake up a signature cocktail each night and make sure you're well cared for.
 After all, if you're gonna help us take care of the future, the least we can do is take good care of you.